-Queenstown residents and visitors to New Zealand’s Adventure Capital will be given greater choice on how they move about with better access to new public transport facilities and improved walking and cycling connections.
+Queenstown residents and visitors to the region will be given greater choice on how they move about with better access to new public transport facilities and improved walking and cycling connections.

-The resort town has experienced high population and tourism growth during the last two decades and this is expected to continue with 10,000 more people expected to make Queenstown their home during this next decade and international visitor numbers to New Zealand expected to top 4.5 million within the next five years.
+The resort town has experienced high population and tourism growth during the last two decades.
+Pre-Covid models predicted this would continue with 10,000 more people expected to make Queenstown their home during this next decade and international visitor numbers to New Zealand expected to top 4.5 million within the next five years.

 Working with local government, a substantial programme of work is getting underway to respond to this growth, improving both accessibility for both residents and tourists and helping make Queenstown a great place to live.